Gumbo (PJ Morton album)

 Gumbo is the fourth and first self-released studio album by American singer-songwriter PJ Morton.
-It was released on April 14, 2017, by Morton Records, as the follow-up to his third studio album New Orleans (2013).
+It was released on April 14, 2017, by Morton Recordings, as the follow-up to his third studio album New Orleans (2013).
 The record incorporates R&B styles with elements of older soul music; its lyrics discuss themes of romance and explores political and personal themes.
 The album is entirely produced by Morton himself and features guest appearances by Pell, BJ the Chicago Kid and R&B singer Anthony Hamilton's back-up group, The HamilTones.
 The album features a cover of the Bee Gees' "How Deep Is Your Love".

 Gumbo did not manage to enter on the US Billboard 200 chart but, upon its release, it received positive reviews from most music critics, who complimented Morton's style and praised him for his singing and songwriting.

 Gumbo earned Morton two Grammy nominations for Best R&B Album and Best R&B Song at the 60th Annual Grammy Awards.